 - (1) Upland habitat conservation areas include those area where federal or state endangered, threatened, and sensitive species have a primary association or are within 1,000 ft of a mapped point location, state natural area preserves, natural resource conservation areas, state wildlife areas, and habitats and species of local importance.
 In Chelan County, mule deer and elk winter range and migration corridors are habitats of local importance. - (2) While Chelan County has a large proportion of land owned by resource agencies who manage their land to provide upland habitat, large portions of privately-owned land are within designated upland habitat conservation areas. - (3) To aid in upland habitat protection, actions designated as major development, as defined in Chapter 14.98, located within the designated upland habitat conservation area shall be required to submit a habitat management and mitigation plan pursuant to Section 11.78.060. - (4) For actions designated as minor development, as defined in Chapter 14.98, a habitat management and mitigation plan is not required unless the Administrator determines the action may alter or degrade the critical area or increase the risk of natural hazards.
-The administrator may require the applicant provide an assessment of potential impacts prepared by a qualified professional biologist to help make the determination. - (5) The Administrator may waive the requirement for a habitat management and mitigation plan where it is determined that there will be little to no impact to the upland habitat conservation area. - (6) Fences in Deer and ElkMigration Corridors.
-Wintering Range.
-The intent of this section is to identify the type of fencing that is necessary and appropriate to - (A) Appropriate fencing can protect the deer and elk migration in the County while providing for the operation and protection of livestock or other agriculturally related land uses. - (B) The following uses of fencing within migration corridors shall considered major development: - (i) Fencing for directing wildlife migration that is longer than 5000-feet in one general direction. - (ii) Fencing for excluding wildlife if the fence restricts the migration of deer or elk. - (C) All other uses of fencing within migration corridors shall be considered minor development. - (A)(D) New and replacement fencing in deer and elk migration corridors, identified by Section 11.78.010, shall conform to the following types: - (i) Type A Fence.
-Where fencing is proposed for development in mule-deer_or elk migration corridors, Type A fencing, or other fencing type approved by Washington State Department of Fish and Wildlife, shall be required.
+The administrator may require the applicant provide an assessment of potential impacts prepared by a qualified professional biologist to help make the determination. - (5) The Administrator may waive the requirement for a habitat management and mitigation plan where it is determined that there will be little to no impact to the upland habitat conservation area. - (6) Fences in Deer and Elk Wintering Range.
+The intent of this section is to identify the type of fencing that is necessary and appropriate to protect the deer and elk migration in the County while providing for the operation and protection of livestock or other agriculturally related land uses.
+New and replacement fencing in deer and elk migration corridors, identified by Section 11.78.010, shall conform to the following types: - (A) Type A Fence.
+Where fencing is proposed for development in mule deer migration corridors, Type A fencing, or other fencing type approved by Washington State Department of Fish and Wildlife, shall be required.
 Type A fence shall consist of no more than four horizontal, well-stretched, evenly spaced wires, placed so that the top wire is no more than forty-two inches above the ground and the bottom wire is at least seventeen inches from the ground and all other wires at intervals evenly spaced no less than eight inches, sixteen inches and twenty-four inches below the top wire.
 If posts are set more than sixteen feet apart, the wires shall be supported by stays, placed not more than eight feet from each other or from the posts.
-All other fences as strong and as well calculated as the fence described above shall be allowed.

-(ii) Type B Fence.
+All other fences as strong and as well calculated as the fence described above shall be allowed. - (B) Type B Fence.
 Type B fence may be permitted for swimming pools, dog kennels, garden fences, corrals, horse pastures, sheep pastures, agricultural crops, and similar uses.
 Type B fence shall consist of braid mesh fabric or any other combination of materials that may create a continuous solid enclosure.
 Fence material shall be securely fastened to substantial posts.